Network resilience: Behavior transitions in animal and human networks

-Some of the variability of the critical fraction results shown in Fig.~\ref{fig:centola} can be explained by one crucial parameter, the strength of the agent's commitment.
-This parameter was not controlled in the experiments in Ref. \cite{centola2018experimental}.
-It was introduced in Ref. \cite{niu2017impact}, where the authors analyze the impact of the commitment strength defined as the number of subsequent interactions with speakers with opposite opinions needed for the committed agent to change the opinion.
-This strength is infinity for the traditional committed agents.
-The authors allow this strength to be set to any value and change by interactions with other agents introducing a {\it waning commitment}.
-The results of this analysis show that a shift in commitment strength affects the critical fraction of the population necessary for achieving a minority driven consensus.
-Increasing the strength lowers critical fraction for waning commitment, which can decline via interactions with agents holding the opposing opinion.

-Conversely, for the increasing commitment that can strengthen through interactions with agents holding the same opinion, the critical fraction increases with the commitment strength.
-If the strength of commitment is distributed among committed nodes probabilistically according to a distribution, the higher standard deviation of such distribution increases the critical fraction for waning commitment, but it decreases this fraction for increasing commitment.
-Assuming that the participants in the experiments in Ref. \cite{centola2018experimental} have different strength of commitment or change their commitment strength over time might enable the model to find a good match to the experiment results in Ref. \cite{centola2018experimental} using the variable commitment strength from \cite{niu2017impact}.
+Some of the variability in the critical fraction results shown in Fig.~\ref{fig:centola}, which can be explained by one crucial parameter, the strength of the agent's commitment.
+Considering different scenarios, the commitment strength can either be controlled \cite{niu2017impact} or not controlled \cite{centola2018experimental} in the experiments.
+These authors analyzed the impact of commitment strength, defined as the number of subsequent interactions with speakers with opposite opinions needed for the committed agent to change his opinion.
+For traditional committed agents, this strength is infinite.
+The authors allow the commitment strength to be set to any value and to change as a result of interactions with other agents, introducing a {\it waning commitment}.
+This analysis shows that commitment strength affects the size of the critical fraction of the population that is necessary to achieve a minority-driven consensus.
+Increasing the commitment strength decreases the size of the critical fraction needed for waning commitment, and waning commitment can occur as a result of interactions with agents who hold the opposing opinion.
+Conversely, increasing commitment can strengthen through interactions with agents who hold the same opinion.
+The size of the critical fraction decreases as the commitment strength increases.
+Suppose the strength of commitment is distributed randomly among committed nodes according to a distribution.
+In that case, the higher the standard deviation of the distribution is, the larger is the critical fraction with waning commitment needed to achieve a minority-driven consensus, and the smaller is the fraction with increasing commitment needed for such a consensus.
+Assuming that the participants in the experiments~\cite{centola2018experimental} have different strengths of commitment using the variable commitment strength~\cite{niu2017impact} or changing their commitment strengths over time might enable the model to find an excellent match to the experimental results~\cite{centola2018experimental}.